masudrahman-dev/chef-recipe-hunter-client/recepi-hunter-client/task_description.md

 3. Your website should have a navbar.

    > with the **Website name, Home, Blogs** and **User profile picture**.
 The **user profile picture** on the navbar is conditional.
-If the user is signed in, the navbar will show the profile picture; otherwise, it will show the **Login button.** _If the user name is available, the user's name will be visible when the mouse hovers over the profile picture._
+If the user is signed in, the navbar will show the profile picture; otherwise, it will show the **signin button.** _If the user name is available, the user's name will be visible when the mouse hovers over the profile picture._

 4. Create a reasonable and meaningful footer.

-   > Make sure that the navbar and footer are present on all pages:
+   > Make sure that the navbar and footer are present on all pages: done

-5. When a user clicks on the login button, they will be redirected to the login page having the following:
+5. When a user clicks on the signin button, they will be redirected to the signin page having the following:

    - Email/Password
    - Google Sign-in